 Criminal Justice careers exist at the local, county, state, and federal levels for those who want to make a difference in the field.
-Completing a program in Criminal Justice is the first step toward discovering if the job that is right for you, or preparing for the job of your dreams.
+Completing a Criminal Justice Training Program is the first step toward discovering if the job that is right for you, or preparing for the job of your dreams.

 RETAIL LOSS PREVENTION